When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files. The purpose of the

 It is a common and useful pattern to use merges with overlapping contents to apply a transformation to a subset of files and then replace these changed files within a bigger context.

-The above accelerator will copy all files from acceleator
+The preceding accelerator copies all files from accelerator

-<root> whilst applying some text replacements only to
+<root> while applying some text replacements only to

 Transform A is applied to the files from accelerator